andreas-zeller/andreas-zeller.github.io/README.md

 At CISPA and Saarland University, I work with [great students and Post-Docs from across the world](Group.md) on cutting-edge research.

 We are constantly looking out for great students and Postdocs.
 Our positions are well paid and allow for highly productive research.
-If you're interested in a PhD or Postdoc position, please [apply at CISPA](https://www.cispa.saarland/).
+If you're interested in a PhD or Postdoc position, please [apply at CISPA](https://www.cispa.saarland/) and state your specific interests.

 ## Theses

 If you are a student of Saarland University and have fun with automated program analysis, testing, and debugging, you might want to do a thesis with us.
-[Here are the details on how this works.](Theses.md)
+[Here are the details on how to do a thesis.](Theses.md)

 ## My Blog